Physical therapy for osteoporosis

 A Proven Way to Decrease Your Fear of Falling and Improve Balance

-Half of the women performed a 12-week exercise program of strength training and balance exercises.
+Half of the women performed 12 weeks of strength training and balance exercises.
 These women met twice per week for a one-hour group exercise class.
 The other half of the research participants performed no exercise for the 12-week study period.

-The women who performed the 12 weeks of exercise showed significant improvements in several areas.
+The women who performed the 12 weeks of exercise made huge improvements in several areas.
 Balance scores, sit-to-stand time, arm strength, and fear of falling all improved in the exercise group.
 The group performing no exercise showed no improvement in any of these areas.
-These results suggest women with osteoporosis benefit from an ongoing exercise program that includes both strength and balance exercises.
+These results prove women with osteoporosis benefit from an ongoing exercise program that includes both strength and balance exercises.

-3 Simple Balance Exercises for Osteoporosis to Help You Start
+3 Simple Balance Exercises for People with Osteoporosis

-Balance exercise is performed along with strength training.
-Squats, step-ups, and lunges are great exercises to build strength and bone density and improve your balance.
-However, you also want to work on exercises that are specific to balance.
+Balance exercises are performed along with strength training.
+Squats, step-ups, and lunges are great exercises to build strength and bone density and improve balance.
+However, you also want to work on exercises specific to balance.
 These should be done at least 2 to 3 days per week.

 We recommend you start with static balance exercises.
 These are exercises where you are standing in one place.
-It is easy to do these near a chair or wall just in case you become unbalanced.
+Do these near a chair or wall just in case you become unbalanced.
 Examples are single-leg standing or standing in tandem with 1 foot in front of the other.
 Perform these exercises with at least 10-second holds.
 Work up to 30-second holds for at least 3 repetitions on each side.

 Do Balance Exercises Anytime and Anywhere